 …if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation. — Romans 10:9-10

-Again, using the best magnifying glass and analytical tools available to mankind, we can see a sum total of zero words in this passage concerning money, much less how much of it we are divinely permitted to have/want or anything about our attitudes towards it.
+Again, using the best magnifying glass and analytical tools available to mankind, we can see a sum total of zero words in any of these authoritative documents concerning money at all, much less how much of it we are divinely permitted to possess/want or anything about our attitude towards it.

-Divine prosperity falls into a gray area somewhere between the category of peripheral doctrine and tradition because it contains elements of both.
+Divine prosperity falls into a doctrinal gray area somewhere between the categories of peripheral doctrine and tradition because it contains elements of both.

 As we have just covered, neither class of doctrine costs you your salvation or fellowship with the Body of Christ if you don’t agree with or practice them.
 Neither class of doctrine allows you to disfellowship (separate) yourself from fellow believers who disagree with you about them, period.